 Response of the Office of Mergers and Acquisitions

-We are responding to your letter dated November 2, 2018, addressed to Ted Yu and Christina Chalk, as supplemented by telephone conversations with the staff, with regard to your request for exemptive and no-action relief.
-To avoid having to recite or summarize the facts set forth in your letter, we attach a copy of your letter and the accompanying letter from Indian counsel.
-Unless otherwise noted, capitalized terms in this response letter have the same meaning as in your letter dated November 2, 2018.
+We are responding to your letter dated February 5, 2019, addressed to Ted Yu and David Plattner, as supplemented by telephone conversations with the staff, with regard to your request for exemptive and no-action relief.
+To avoid having to recite or summarize the facts set forth in your letter, we attach a copy of your letter.
+Unless otherwise noted, capitalized terms in this response letter have the same meaning as in your letter dated February 5, 2019.

-On the basis of the representations and the facts presented in your letter, the Division of Corporation Finance, acting for the Commission pursuant to delegated authority, by separate order is granting an exemption from Exchange Act Rule 14e-1(a).
-This exemption permits the Issuer Tender Offer to remain open for a fixed period of 10 Working Days (as defined in your letter), as mandated by Indian law.
+On the basis of the representations and the facts presented in your letter, the Division of Corporation Finance, acting for the Commission pursuant to delegated authority, by separate order is granting an exemption from Exchange Act Rule 14e-5 to permit the Prospective Purchasers to purchase, or arrange to purchase, Shares outside the Offer in accordance with English law, regulation and practice, and under the circumstances and subject to the conditions described in your letter.

-The foregoing exemptive and no-action relief is based solely on the representations and the facts presented in your letter dated November 2, 2018, and does not represent a legal conclusion with respect to the applicability of the provisions of the federal securities laws.
+The foregoing exemptive and no-action relief is based solely on the representations and the facts presented in your letter dated February 5, 2019, and does not represent a legal conclusion with respect to the applicability of the federal securities laws.
 The relief is strictly limited to the application of the rules listed above to this transaction.
-You should discontinue the transaction pending further consultations with the staff if any of the facts or representations set forth in your letter change.
+You should discontinue this transaction pending further consultations with the staff if any of the facts or representations set forth in your letter change.
 In addition, this position is subject to modification or revocation if at any time the Commission or the Division of Corporation Finance determines that such action is necessary or appropriate in furtherance of the purposes of the Exchange Act.

 /s/ Ted Yu